 En-route Visit Ramboda Falls.

-When you pass by the mountains you will see village children selling wildflowers besides the road.
+When you pass by the mountains you will see village children selling wild flowers besides the road.
 You may stop for a moment and purchase beautiful flowers from them.
 It will not cost you a lot.
 But for them that income will help them to go to school and study for their future.

 As you approach Nuwara Eliya you will find out why it is called a visitor’s bliss.
 The misty hill country town is vastly renowned for unending acres of high-grown Ceylon Tea and suddenly springs out to light during its April season when golfers, horse-racers, motor racers and holiday makers flock into Nuwara Eliya to spend the best season of the year amidst Old-English style cottages and a heritage that dates back into Colonial Ceylon!